 Zetia lowers cholesterol by blocking the digestive system from absorbing the cholesterol in food.
 Vytorin combines Zetia with the statin Zocor, which lowers cholesterol levels by blocking the production of an enzyme that the body uses in making its own cholesterol.
 The theory behind Vytorin was that attacking cholesterol on two fronts, so to speak, would be more effective in lowering cholesterol levels and preventing heart disease.

 But the 2008 publication of a study by Merck and Schering-Plough cast doubt on the drugs' efficacy.
 The "ENHANCE" study showed that the combination drug Vytorin was actually slightly worse than Zocor alone at preventing heart disease.
 The companies' two-year delay in releasing these results fueled the criticism, and the lawsuits.
+According to the Wall Street Journal, the companies still face federal investigations, and lawsuits alleging securities-law violations, over their delay in disclosing the ENHANCE results.

 Many of the settled suits also raise safety concerns about Vytorin, the result of a separate study that suggested a possible link between Vytorin and cancer.